ssgalactic/Business_Case_Study_Aerofit/README.md

 - Given the target customer's age, education level, and income, it's important to offer the KP281 and KP481 treadmills at an affordable price point.
 - Consider providing flexible payment plans that allow customers to spread the cost over several months.
 This can make the treadmill more accessible to customers with varying budgets.

-### User-Friendly App Integration

-- Create a user-friendly app that syncs with the treadmill.
-This app could:
-  - Track users' weekly running mileage.
-  - Provide real-time feedback on their progress.
-  - Offer personalized recommendations for workouts based on their fitness scale and goals.
 - This can enhance the overall treadmill experience and keep users engaged.

 ---